jonasspring/coppeliasim_ros_control/README.md

    * then start the simulation in coppeliasim
    * create configuration [yaml] file for your controller
    * use current launch file to load your load ros_controller

+#### Notes:
+   *  currenlty, both position and velocity controllers works properly. but the effort controller not properly working!